What are organisational listening and lecture cues?

 While the examples so far will provide a student with the language needed to follow the overall organisation of a lecture, perhaps one of the most valuable skills when listening is being able to recognise when a speaker is transitioning from one idea to the next.
 Unlike in essays, lectures do not have visible paragraph breaks to indicate a change in topic or main idea.
 Therefore, it’s necessary to know when transitional cues such as the examples provided below are being used.

 You’ve probably noticed in the above examples that such transitional cues can simply be words like ‘now’ (which are usually punctuated with a pause), phrases such as ‘let’s move on to’, or rhetorical questions such as ‘what does this mean’.
 With rhetorical questions such as these, the presenter does not really require an answer and is simply using this cue to move from one idea to the next.

-Now that you understand and can hopefully recognise organisational lecture cues, the next type to pay attention to in Lesson 3 is the informative lecture cue.
+Now that you understand and can hopefully recognise organisational lecture cues, the next type to pay attention to in Chapter 3 is the informative lecture cue.

 Once you’ve completed all four chapters about listening for lecture cues, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 40 Marks for joining

 15 Marks for daily e-learning

 20-30 Marks for leaving feedback